“But God had mercy on me so that Christ Jesus could use me as a prime example of his great patience with even the worst sinners.”

 1 Timothy 1:16, NLT

-But I insist on God’s patience.
-I have too.
+But I must insist on God’s patience.
 I would easily slide through His fingers if I didn’t.
 But it is good to pay attention to the fact of patience.
 It is a good thing for us that He’s completely patient.

 “And remember, our Lord’s patience gives people time to be saved.”